pandanistas/pandanistas_sprint_berlin2020/README.md

 Gitter is a chat room system for developers and users of GitHub repositories.
 Join the Gitter community for pandas documentation sprints [here](https://gitter.im/py-sprints/pandas-doc).
 You can use your GitHub username to sign in.

 ### 5. Install the pandas development environment
-To contribute to pandas you need to set-up a development environment.
-This shou;be done before attending the sprint.
+To contribute to pandas you need to install a development environment.
+This should be done before attending the sprint.

-To set-up the development environment, follow these [intructions](https://dev.pandas.io/docs/development/contributing.html#contributing-dev-env).
+To set up the development environment, follow these [intructions](https://dev.pandas.io/docs/development/contributing.html#contributing-dev-env).

-### 6. Get familiar with pandas contributing guideline
+### 6. Get familiar with the pandas contributing guideline
 - You can read the pandas contributing guideline [here](https://dev.pandas.io/docs/development/contributing.html).
 - Skip to [this part](https://dev.pandas.io/docs/development/contributing.html#contributing-to-the-documentation) to read about contributing to the documentation.
 - You can read more about this topic following these [links](https://www.pandanistas.org/pages/resources.html).